 You now understand the importance of acting training.
 And I can’t reinforce it enough.

-There are elements of being an actor that are out of your control, and having a successful career can be dependent on big spoonfuls of luck, but being a great actor means you meet these moments of luck head on and can smash it out the park.
+There are elements of being an actor that are out of your control, and having a successful career can be dependent on big spoonfuls of luck, but being a great actor means you meet these moments of luck head-on and smash it out of the park.

 So once your acing chops are well on the way you need to look at your acting toolkit: